• Contact Info

 Primary Instructor - Fall 2023 / Spring 2024

 Continuation of SPAN 1010.
-Attendance at the language laboratory may be mandatory.
 Department enforced prerequisite: SPAN 1010 (min. grade C-).
-Credit not granted for this course and SPAN 1150.
+Degree credit not granted for this course and SPAN 1150.

 • SPAN 2110 - Second-Year Spanish 1

 Grammar review.
 Emphasizes reading, writing, and speaking skills.
-Attendance at the language laboratory may be mandatory.
 Department enforced prerequisite: SPAN 1020 (min. grade C-).
 Degree credit not granted for this course and SPAN 2150.

 International Activities